 With retinoid-containing products like maxi-peel, significant result is generally seen in 2 to 3 months.

-But I watched a few youtube videos and read several forum threads and found out that some people in other countries decant maxi-peel in a spray bottle, put petroleum jelly on their eyes (for protection), and spray maxi-peel straight on the face.
+But I watched a few youtube videos and read several forum threads and found that some people in other countries decant maxi-peel in a spray bottle, put petroleum jelly on their eyes (for protection), and spray maxi-peel straight on the face.
 That’s a fast, aggressive, and scary approach; but would probably be advisable only to people with high tolerance to pain and/or those who stay home most of the time.
 They looked like they had chemical peel done.
 In photos, skin was peeling off in huge sheets.
 Yes, sheets — not flakes.
 Please don’t do it.

 If you don’t like that look, I suggest alternating maxi-peel solution with tretinoin cream (w/o hydroquinone), until your face gets used to using just tretinoin cream.
 If you still have a few dark marks left, you can do the 4-month cycle, as Future Derm suggested.